tetris245/ULTRAbc/README.md

 Changes for future version

 * Added new setting in GUI - Misc to use only days in the Character Info screens: when enabled, the days will not be converted to years, months and days
-* Added new button in Main Hall to select a background
+* Added new button in Main Hall to manually select a background and improved the location of the buttons
+* Added new buttons in Timer Cell to get a random background or manually select a background
 * Removed the transparency of the bottom bar in Chat Search (as tooltips from 7th row of rooms are now differently handled in BC)